domsson/cong/README.md

 cong
 ----
 Another Pong clone, written in C++ and using SFML.
+For now, I'll code on/for Linux.

 Motivation
 ----------